owid/owid-grapher/coreTable/readme.md

 -   Because our clients are reactive, we are using Mobx in this library.
 No reason that needs to be a hard dependency here if we remove that.
 -   At some point we may want to look into integrating with Apache Arrow JS (https://github.com/apache/arrow/tree/master/js).
 -   Similarly for speed we may want to look into integrating/learning from CrossFilter (https://github.com/crossfilter/crossfilter).
+-   Table "Sythensizers" are also included for rapid testing.
+The word Synthesis is used as in "Program Synthesis".